Real Estate Scripts

 To script, or not to script: That is the question.

 Few agents embark upon their career without the use of scripts and many veteran agents continue to swear by them.
-Others think a few years of script training and experience provide the preparation needed to have a successful career without continuous reliance on scripts.
+Others think a few years of real estate script training and experience provide the preparation needed to have a successful career without continuous reliance on scripts.

 We’re here to unpack both sides of the discussion.